Month: February 2025

 The Titanic had everything but lifeboats

-Neither man seemed concerned by reported ice warnings in the ocean ahead, nor overly mindful of their responsibility to the cargo of 2240 passengers, despite the paucity of lifeboats.
-The Titanic had everything anyone could want on board a ship, except lifeboats.
+Neither man seemed concerned by reported ice warnings in the ocean ahead.
+Nor were they overly mindful of their responsibility to the cargo of 2240 passengers considering the paucity of lifeboats.
+The Titanic had everything anyone could want on board a ship, except enough lifeboats and a pair of binoculars.
+Those were missing to from the look-out.

 So many fateful errors